Hope Hull, Alabama: History

-Hope Hull, a stop on the Mobile and Montgomery Railroad was originally known as McGehee's Switch in honor of local planter Abner W. McGehee.
-McGehee later changed the name of the community to Hope Hull, in honor of Rev. Hope Hull, a Methodist circuit rider he met while living in Georgia.
+Hope Hull, a stop on the Mobile and Montgomery Railroad was originally known as McGehee's Switch in honor of the local planter Abner W. McGehee.
+McGehee later changed the name of the community to Hope Hull, in honor of Hope Hull, a Methodist circuit rider he met while living in Georgia.
 A post office operated under the name McGehee's from 1875 to 1877, and first began operation under the name Hope Hull in 1877.